-Sir John Monash Annual Dinner & Lecture
+Sir John Monash Annual Dinner and Lecture

 2019 Sir John Monash Dinner and Lecture